cobisLab/RDDL/Model_interpretation_tutorial/readme.md

 images_neg_data = numpy.array(a[plt.imread(f) for f in listdir('USER_neg/') if f.endswith(EXTENSION)])
 all_images = images_pos_data + images_neg_data
 ```

-Step V: Using SHAP to explain the model's predictions and plot the explanations.
+(5) Train a SHAP explanatory model to help interpret the deep learning model.

 ``` python
 # explain the model's predictions using SHAP
 explainer = shap.GradientExplainer(model, all_images[1:])